CompBioUIC/MFLICA/README.md

 # mFLICA: Framework for Inferring Leadership Dynamics of  Complex Movement  from Time Series

-Welcome to mFLICA framework sourcecode.
+Welcome to the mFLICA framework sourcecode page.
 This framework will be presented at SIAM SDM'18.

 Please edit and run MFLICAmain.m
 The description of varibles are in the comments of MFLICAmain.m